 The surviving spouse has the right to elect to take against the will.
-Instead of receiving what the decedent left to him or her as a beneficiary under the will, he or she may choose to receive instead what that surviving spouse is entitled to under state law; his or her statutory share.
-The statutory share isn’t the same as the intestate share, which the surviving spouse would have received had the decedent left no will.
+In other words, instead of receiving what the decedent left to him or her as a beneficiary under the will, he or she may choose to receive instead what that surviving spouse is entitled to under state law; his or her statutory share.
+The statutory share isn’t the same as the intestate share.

-Because you, as executor, represent the estate and not the surviving spouse, you should not advise the spouse on whether to accept the will’s bequest and /or devise or to take the statutory share.
-However, be sure the surviving spouse is aware of this right.
+Because you, as executor, do not the surviving spouse, you should not advise the spouse on whether to accept the will’s bequest.
+However, be sure that the surviving spouse is aware of this right.
 In some jurisdictions, you are required to provide a form of Notice to Surviving Spouse of Elections and Allowances and file it, along with a proof of service and the spouse’s election, with the court.

 The estate tax consequences of a waiver should also be kept in mind, as should the fees and expenses involved in dealing with the waiver and its results.

-Statutory dower exists in many states to replace common law dower and curtesy.
 Although dower originally only applied to widows, it now applies to widowers as well, because common law curtesy (the right of the widower to the use of all the wife’s real estate for life) has generally been abolished.

-Few spouses find it beneficial to claim dower, because they’ve planned their wills together and don’t have a reason to take against the will, and dower is a clumsy means of inheritance.
+Few spouses actually find it beneficial to claim dower because they’ve planned their wills together and don’t have a reason to take against the will, and dower is a clumsy means of inheritance.
 Someone may choose this option if his or her deceased spouse didn’t include them in his or her estate plan.
-If so, this is the only means by which the surviving spouse can receive an inheritance.